swaldman/mchange-sysadmin-scala/doc/TaskRunner-Developer-Guide.md

 the carry forward state, everything had to be written in terms of `Step[T]`, `Step.Result[T]`, `Step.Run[T]`, `Step.Completed[T]` etc.

-This got noisy and, seemed inconvenient to work with.
+This got noisy, seemed inconvenient to work with.

 The current, cleaner and simpler, API seemed woth accepting the oddness and complexity of dependent types.
 `import taskRunner.*` is not that big a deal.